dseguy/php-error-messages/messages/define():-declaration-of-case-insensitive-constants-is-deprecated.rst

 + Remove the third argument in the define() call.

-In previous PHP versions, this error message used to be ":ref:`define(): Argument #3 ($case_insensitive) is ignored since declaration of case-insensitive constants is no longer supported <define():-argument-#3-($case_insensitive)-is-ignored-since-declaration-of-case-insensitive-constants-is-no-longer-supported>`"
+In previous PHP versions, this error message used to be :ref:`define():-argument-#3-($case_insensitive)-is-ignored-since-declaration-of-case-insensitive-constants-is-no-longer-supported`.